Ph.D., Stony Brook University

 She is a contributing author to the International Journal of Asia Pacific Studies, Quarterly Review of Film and Video, Journal of Asian Cinema, and Oxford Bibliographies.
 Her connection to the film festival circuits includes the Los Angeles Chinese Film Festival (LACFF), Toronto International Film Festival (TIFF), Rendez-vous Québec Cinéma (RVCQ), New York Film Festival (NYFF), and New York Asian Film Festival (NYAFF).
 Her first book, Taiwan New Cinema at Film Festivals, is forthcoming with Edinburgh University Press.

 “Of Fleas and Parasite: Unpacking Class and Space in Bong Joon-ho’s Barking Dogs Never Bite,” co-authored with Bonnie Tilland.
-New Review of Film and Television Studies.
+New Review of Film and Television Studies, 2023.
 (Forthcoming)

 “Film Festivals in Taiwan: Lurking on the Periphery.”
 Rethinking Film Festivals in the Pandemic Era.
 Eds.
 Antoine Damiens and Marijke de Valck.
-Palgrave Macmillan, 2022.
-(Forthcoming)
+Palgrave Macmillan, 2023.

 “Visage (2009): That Obscure Face of the Muses.”
-Curating Taiwan Cinema: Thirty-two New Takes.
+Thirty-two New Takes on Taiwan Cinema.
 Eds.
 Emilie Yueh-yu Yeh, Darrell Davis, Wenchi Lin.
 University of Michigan Press, 2022.

 “Agnès Varda: The Queen of the Margins.”
-The Sustainable Legacy of Agnès Varda: Feminist Practice and Pedagogy in Cinema and Visual Arts.
+The Sustainable Legacy of Agnès Varda: Feminist Practice and Pedagogy.
 Eds.
 Feride Çiçekoglu and Colleen Kennedy-Karpat.
 Bloomsbury Publishing, 2022.